techartist/begonerobotexters/README.md

 This application sends a response text message to any phone number not in the user's contact list and also gives an option to block text message senders not in your contact list.

-It uses Koin, Kotlin and Coroutines.
+It uses Koin, Kotlin and Coroutines and MVVM architures using Room.